Quebec French lexicon: Colloquial and slang registers

 It is also very commonplace for an English word to be used as a nonce word, for example when the speaker temporarily cannot remember the French word.
 This is particularly common with technical words.
 Since decades passed before technical documentation began to be printed in French in Quebec, an English word might be the most common way for a French-speaking mechanic or other technical worker to refer to the mechanisms he or she had to deal with.
 It is often difficult or impossible to distinguish between such a nonce anglicism and an English word quoted as such for effect.

-One such example is the rural Québec pronunciation of North American car parts that are commonly used.
-Their pronunciation sometimes varies significantly and may even be found in written form as 'wipeurs, winnecheer, houde, top, galipeur, tchok, naqueule, gasquette, shaffe, cameshaft, sille de crinque, taillerode or térodenne.
+One such example is the rural Quebec pronunciation of North American car parts that are commonly used.
+Their pronunciation sometimes varies significantly and may even be found in written form as wipeurs, winnecheer, houde, top, galipeur, tchok, naqueule, gasquette, shaffe, cameshaft, sille de crinque, taillerode or térodenne.